Microsoft Security Graph Integration for SOAR

 • System Administrator Guide: provides the procedure to install, configure and deploy apps.

 The above guides are available on the IBM Documentation website at ibm.biz/soar-docs.
 On this web page, select your SOAR platform version.
-On the follow-on page, you can find the App Host Deployment Guide or Integration Server Guide by expanding Apps in the Table of Contents pane.
+On the follow-on page, you can find the Edge Gateway Deployment Guide, App Host Deployment Guide, or Integration Server Guide by expanding Apps in the Table of Contents pane.
 The System Administrator Guide is available by expanding System Administrator.

 Cloud Pak for Security